-I washed and dried (with tennis balls) my King size feather bed at the laundry mat and now it smells like wet dog.
-I have hung it to dry in the sun, placed it in the dryer again, and used febreeze.
+I washed and dried (with tennis balls) my king size feather bed at the laundry mat and now it smells like wet dog.
+I have hung it to dry in the sun, placed it in the dryer again, and used Febreze.
 The smell will not go away.
 Any suggestions?

 My grandmother was european, and made us feather bedding.
 I agree with Anne, the feathers are probably not completely dried.
 They really smell when they are even partially damp--and it's often hard to tell when you take them from a dryer.
 Let them tumble longer--hopefully they haven't started to mildew yet.
 If so, you may have to wash again.

 Just a note, a good dry cleaner can sanitize it for you if needed.

 Add your voice!
 Click below to comment.
 ThriftyFun is powered by your wisdom!